johnae/spook/README.md

 ### Binaries

-If you prefer to just install the latest binary you can do so by running the following in a shell:
+If you prefer to just install the latest binary (sorry Linux 64-bit only) you can do so by running the following in a shell:

 ```
 curl https://gist.githubusercontent.com/johnae/6fdc84ea7d843812152e/raw/install.sh | PREFIX=~/Local bash